-The 2013 Nissan Maxima ranks 18 out of 20 Upscale Midsize Cars.
-This ranking is based on our analysis of 32 published reviews and test drives of the Nissan Maxima, and our analysis of reliability and safety data.
+The 2016 Nissan Maxima ranks 1 out of 11 Affordable Large Cars.
+This ranking is based on our analysis of published reviews and test drives of the Nissan Maxima, as well as reliability and safety data.

 Other Cars to Consider

 The Chrysler 300's trunk is larger than the Maxima's, and auto writers say the 300 has a spacious back seat.
 Reviewers praise the 300's smooth ride and potent V6 engine.
 A V8 is available if you want even more power.

 The BMW 3-Series and the Maxima have similar starting prices, and critics praise the 3-Series' athletic rear-wheel drive handling and strong, fuel-efficient engine lineup.
 Automotive journalists also note that the 3-Series has a well-built interior with premium materials and spacious rear seats.

 The 2016 Nissan Maxima is a five-seat sedan.
 Five trims are available: S, SV, SL, SR and Platinum.
 A 3.5-liter V6 engine, a continuously variable transmission (automatic) and front-wheel drive are standard in all trims.
 The Nissan Maxima has been completely redesigned for the 2016 model year.

 Next Steps: Nissan Maxima